 Butterflies and Butterfly Gardening

-More information about butterfly gardening to come to this page.
-In the meantime, remember that appropriate food plants for the caterpillars are even more important than food for the adults if you want to help butterflies to multiply.
+Local environmental groups should be able to help you select suitable native plants that grow naturally in your region.
+Remember that appropriate food plants for the caterpillars are even more important than food for the adults if you want to help butterflies to multiply.

 Caper white butterflies (Belenois java teutonia) attracted to flowers of Duranta 'Geisha Girl'

 A new citizen science project led by the Australian National University is making it possible for everyone to contribute to butterfly research and conservation.
 The Butterflies Australia Project allows you to submit butterfly sightings, building a database that will help scientists track where butterfly species are, distribution changes over time and places they may be at risk.
 Get started by downloading their free phone app (iOS and Android).
 There will be a digital field guide available to help you identify your sightings.
 Find more information at butterflies.org.au and on their Facebook page, facebook.com/ausbutterflies.
 Also, look out for workshops held around the country until May 2020.
 (November 2019)